Email

 rebecca@vitalitytransformations.com

 Nutrition is important at every age.
-Ensuring that your body gets the proper nutrients to grow, repair, restore and function should be one of your top objectives.
-Seniors face unique challenges that often make it difficult to meet their nutritional needs.
+Ensuring that your body gets the proper nutrients to grow, repair, restore and function should be one of your top objectives regardless of how old you are.
+However, seniors face unique challenges that often make it difficult to meet their nutritional needs.

 Seniors have very similar nutritional needs as everyone else.
-However, they need to pay more attention to their fluid intake, ensure they are eating nutrient dense foods and continue to stay active.
-Calorie need decrease with age, mostly due to a decline in physical activity.
+However, as you get older you need to pay more attention to your fluid intake, ensure you are eating nutrient dense foods and continue to stay active.
+Calorie needs decrease with age, mostly due to a decline in physical activity.
 If you continue to consume more calories than your body needs then you will gain weight.
 However, nutrient needs remain about the same as you age.
-So it becomes a challenge for seniors to get all of the nutrients that they need with less calories.
+So it becomes more challenging to get all of the nutrients that you need with less calories.
 This is where making sure that you are eating nutrient dense foods becomes very important.

 Calorie Needs

-In addition, most seniors struggle to meet their calorie needs.
-Calories are your main source of energy and ensuring that you are meeting your calorie requirements should be a top concern.
+Even though your calorie needs decrease as you age and become less active, many seniors still struggle with meeting their daily calorie needs.
+Calories are your main source of energy.
+Ensuring that you are meeting your calorie requirements should be a top concern.
 The National Institute on Aging recommend the following calorie amounts for people over 50.

 Activity LevelMenWomen